jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - Time selection interface using tumbler controls for intuitive time picking
   - Alarm setup dialog with various recurrence options
   - Notification dialog with snooze functionality
-  - Controls for toggling between clock and alarm views
+  - Dedicated navigation buttons for moving between clock and alarm screens
   - Floating action button for adding new alarms, positioned in the bottom-right of the alarm list
   - Modern UI with theme-aware styling